nf-core/configs/README.md

 All nf-core pipelines inherit the functionality provided by Nextflow, and as such custom config files can contain parameters/definitions that are available to both.
 For example, if you have the ability to use [Singularity](https://singularity.lbl.gov/) on your HPC you can add and customize the Nextflow [`singularity`](https://www.nextflow.io/docs/latest/config.html#scope-singularity) scope in your config file.
 Similarly, you can define a Nextflow [`executor`](https://www.nextflow.io/docs/latest/executor.html) depending on the job submission process available on your cluster.
 In contrast, the `params` section in your custom config file will typically define parameters that are specific to nf-core pipelines.

-You should be able to get a good idea as to how other people are customizing the execution of their nf-core pipelines by looking at some of the config files in [`nf-core/configs`](https://github.com/nf-core/configs/tree/master/conf).
+You should be able to get a good idea as to how other people are customising the execution of their nf-core pipelines by looking at some of the config files in [`nf-core/configs`](https://github.com/nf-core/configs/tree/master/conf).

 ### Offline usage